 Print Module FAQs

-With improved speed, performance, and durability, the Kao Collins X‑BAR Print Module upgrades your printing operation with greater efficiency and more capabilities.
+With improved speed, performance, and durability, the Kao Collins X‑BAR Print Module upgrades your industrial inkjet printing operation with greater efficiency and more capabilities.
 The X-BAR Print Module is designed for retrofitting legacy Kodak Versamark print systems.

 Browse our frequently asked questions then contact us to schedule a demo or ask additional questions.
 We’re ready to help.